saidworks/the_prompt_wrangler/README.md

     git clone https://github.com/your-username/prompt-wrangler.git
     cd prompt-wrangler
     ```
+2. **Setup virtual environment**
+    ```bash
+    python -m venv venv
+    # Windows
+    venv\Scripts\activate
+    # MacOS
+    source venv/bin/activate
+    ```
 2.  **Install dependencies:**
+    To install dependencies you will need to install uv follow instruction on the following (link)[https://docs.astral.sh/uv/getting-started/installation/]
     ```bash
-    pip install -r requirements.txt
+    uv sync
     ```

 3.  **Run Ollama and download the model:**

-    Ensure you have Ollama installed and running, and that the default model (gemma3:12b) is available.
+    Ensure you have Ollama installed and running, if not use the following (link)[https://ollama.com/] to install it.
+Then ensure that the default model (gemma3:12b) is available.
 If not, pull the model:

     ```bash
     ollama pull gemma3:12b